ericPantarotto/nestJS_completeGuide/_notes/notes.md

 If the above doesn't work, you can explicitly reference the type definitions in your index.ts file by adding this at the top: `/// <reference types="google.maps" />`

+**<span style='color: #ffb3b3'>Error:** Exposing Google Maps API key to Github / HTML:

+Go to this address: <https://console.developers.google.com/apis>
+Click on "Credentials" > "Edit Key"
+Under "Application restrictions", select "HTTP referrers (web sites)"
+Under "Website restrictions", Click on "ADD AN ITEM"
+Type your website address (or "localhost", "127.0.0.1", "localhost:port" etc for local tests) in the text field and press ENTER to add it to the list
+SAVE and Use your key in your project

+We can use a wrapping class, `CustomMap` to hide some methods exposed by the Google Maps Api, and only expose the one we want.
 <!---
 [comment]: it works with text, you can rename it how you want